chastitywhiterose/Chad/Chad-Story.md

 and a Golden Retriever dog which he named Gold General after a Shogi piece.

-Chad\'s Fear: Chad has a secret that he worries people will find out about.
+Chad's Fear: Chad has a secret that he worries people will find out about.
 He conceals his fear through his confident facade of always being the winner.
 He can get anything he wants in life, but he fears losing his friends and family if they ever find out what his secret is.

-Chad\'s Love: Chad loves animals, especially his dog, Gold General.
+Chad's Love: Chad loves animals, especially his dog, Gold General.
 He is Vegan and does not hurt animals because he sees them as having unconditional love.
-He believes that a dog really is man\'s best friend.
+He believes that a dog really is man's best friend.

-Chad\'s Dislike: Chad dislikes attending church with his parents because he finds it quite boring.
-He doesn\'t really want to sing in front of people or listen to the pastor preach about things he doesn\'t care about.
-Although Chad doesn\'t enjoy church, he goes every Sunday so that his parents won\'t think he\'s a lost heathen.
+Chad's Dislike: Chad dislikes attending church with his parents because he finds it quite boring.
+He doesn't really want to sing in front of people or listen to the pastor preach about things he doesn't care about.
+Although Chad doesn't enjoy church, he goes every Sunday so that his parents won't think he's a lost heathen.
 He believes in God but thinks sitting around and listening or talking about things is a waste of time.